Azure-Samples/compute-dotnet-manage-vm-async/README.md

 - csharp
 products:
 - azure
-services: Compute
+extensions:
-platforms: dotnet
+- services: Compute
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting Started with Compute - Manage Virtual Machines - in C# asynchronously #

  Azure Compute sample for managing virtual machines -
   - Create a virtual machine with managed OS Disk based on Windows OS image
   - Once Network is created start creation of virtual machine based on Linux OS image in the same network
   - Update both virtual machines
     - for Linux based:
       - add Tag
     - for Windows based:
       - deallocate the virtual machine
       - add a data disk
       - start the virtual machine
   - List virtual machines and print details
   - Delete all virtual machines.

 ## Running this Sample ##